 Those in debt are less likely to recover from poor mental health and are 4 times more likely to be suffering with depression 18 months on when compared to those that do not have any debt.
-Sadly, those with large amounts of debt are 3 times more likely to consider suicide and it is reported that in England, 100,000 people with problem debt attempt suicide every year.
+Sadly, those with large amounts of debt are 3 times more likely to consider suicide and it is reported that in England, more than 100,000 people with problem debt attempt suicide every year.

 While it is clear that debt can trigger or worsen mental health issues, poor mental health can also cause be the catalyst of the debt.
 Those suffering with mental issues said they notice a significant change in their spending habits during periods of poor mental health.
 Statistics provided by the Money and Mental health survey found that: